studioforty9/sf9.recruitment.test/README.md

 * Feel free to use whatever libraries or frameworks you like.
 Use of Tailwind CSS is a plus
 * The design of the module is up to you, but consideration will be given to:
     * How the module works on product cards across the store
-    * How module functions for users on different devices
+    * How the module functions for users on different devices
-    * How page load speed and other CWV metrcis are affected
+    * How page load speed and other CWV metrics are affected

 ### What is Quick View